nesterovsky-bros/vector-database/README.md

  ## C#

 It turned that our initial parallel C# implementation is not scalable for relatively big datasets like deep-image-96-angular, containing ~10M vectors.
-Though it is parallel and has `O(N*Log2(N))` complexity, it runs wildly against Processor/CPU data locality, and producess enormous number of Page Faults.
+Though it is parallel and has `O(N*Log2(N))` complexity, it runs wildly against Process/CPU data locality, and producess enormous number of Page Faults.
-Alternative data storage like FasterKV turn out to be too slow.
+Alternative data storage like FasterKV turns out to be too slow.

 So, we went and refactored the code from parallel tree level processor into sequential tree walker.
 It virtually follows steps 3.1, and 3.2 sequentially for one range at time.